junxit/us-congress-bills-112/metadata.md

 - Sen. Wicker, Roger F. [R-MS] (W000437)

+## Committees (1)

+- House — Foreign Affairs Committee

 ## Actions

 - 2011-07-27 — Introduced in Senate
 - 2011-07-27 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S4970-4971; text as passed Senate: CR S4970-4971; text of measure as introduced: CR S4963)
 - 2011-07-27 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S4970-4971; text as passed Senate: CR S4970-4971; text of measure as introduced: CR S4963)
+- 2011-07-28 — Message on Senate action sent to the House.
+- 2011-07-28 — Received in the House.
+- 2011-07-28 — Referred to the House Committee on Foreign Affairs.